The Guide to HMOs

 HMO mortgage rates tend to be higher than a standard buy to let, because the borrowing scenario is more complex and as such carries greater risk for the lender.

-However, there is a huge range of products available and finding the best rate for your circumstances will depend on the property, your circumstances, your investment approach and plans and how that aligns with lender criteria.
+However, there are a huge range of products available and finding the best rate for your circumstances will depend on the property, your circumstances, your investment approach and plans and how that aligns with lender criteria.

-Comparing HMO mortgage rates will give you a general feel for what is available, but understanding which deals you are eligible for is more complicated.
-The easiest way to determine this is to speak to a mortgage advisor, who can take all of your wants and needs and match you to the most appropriate product available, whilst also ensuring it is the most cost effective deal for you.
+The easiest way to determine this is tospeak to a mortgage advisor, who can take all of your wants and needs and match you to the most appropriate product available, whilst also ensuring it is the most cost effective deal for you.

 Incentives

 Incentives that come with some buy to let deals (e.g. cashback at completion, free valuation, no product fee) are less common on HMO deals, but some lenders offer some of these options.
-When you discuss a deal with your mortgage advisor, tell them your priorities so they can present you with a deal which will suit you best.
+When you discuss a deal with your mortgage advisor, tell them your priorities so they can present you with a deal that will suit you best.

 Borrowing amount